fyngyrz/soyacro/README.md

 ## Setup

-If you'd like unicode support \(UTF-8\), then the `utf8` variable at the top of soyacro.py must be set to `True`.
-In this case, the macro processor will not be available.

-If you are willing to work with just ASCII text, meaning no character accents, no emojis, etc., then set the `utf8` variable to `False`.
-If you do happen to enter a non-ASCII character in this configuration, then it will be replaced with the string in the `ucrep` variable.
-The default is an `x` that has been struck out.

-You can use the `ifile` and `mfile` variables to change the name of the acronym and style files.
+You can use the `ifile` and `mfile` variables in the `soyacro.py` code to change the name of the acronym and style files.
 If you're running only on your own LAN, not much to worry about there.
-But if the web page is on a server with WAN access, I recommend renaming both so as to prevent snoooping, etc.
+But if the web page is on a server with WAN access, I recommend renaming both so as to prevent snoooping, etc. I also suggest you rename the main cgi and set the `cginame` variable to match.

 ### More on Security: